Manuel Villalobos: Playing career

 Villalobos played for Chile at the 1997 FIFA U-17 World Championship in Egypt.

 Coaching career

 Since 2022, he works as coach of the Deportes Iquique youth ranks.
 In April and October of the same year he has assumed as caretaker coach of the first team.

+Personal life

+His son, Benjamín, is a footballer from the Deportes Iquique youth system who signed with Irish club Bray Wanderers in April 2025.